10. Water and Electrolytes: A Complete Guide to Fluid Balance and Dehydration

 • Dark yellow urine

-• In severe cases: confusion, shock
+• In severe cases: confusion, shock, and organ failure

 ORT is a simple and effective method to treat dehydration, especially due to diarrhea and vomiting.
-It replaces lost water, glucose and electrolytes.
+It replaces lost water, glucose, and electrolytes.

 • Glucose – 13.5 g